-In order for the student to achieve the above, parental involvement and support of all school policies is expected.
+In order for the student to achieve the aforementioned expectations, parental involvement and support of all school policies is expected.
 Teachers, parents, and students must work cooperatively to foster and maintain a positive learning environment where students are safe, responsible, respectful and Christ-centered.
-All Saints promotes PBIS, positive behavior interventions and supports.
-PBIS is a framework or approach for assisting school personnel in adopting and organizing evidence-based behavioral interventions into an integrated continuum that enhances academic and social behavior outcomes for all students.
+All Saints promotes PBIS, Positive Behavioral Interventions and Supports.
+PBIS is a framework or approach for assisting school personnel in adopting and organizing evidence-based behavioral interventions into an integrated continuum that enhances academic and social behavioral outcomes for all students.

-Behavioral Expectations

-I am SAFE Hands, feet and objects to myself Follow all given direction Keep work and play areas neat and organized Always WALK quietly in the hallways; stay with your class in line Report any broken items immediately Remain in assigned areas; only leave classroom with teacher permission Wear seatbelts when traveling on the bus and remain in your seat
+BEHAVIORAL EXPECTATIONS:

+I am SAFE

+☐ I keep hands, feet, and objects to myself.

+☐ I follow all given directions.

+☐ I keep work and play areas neat and organized.

+☐ I always walk quietly in the hallways and I stay with my class in line.

+☐ I report any broken items immediately.

+☐ I remain in assigned areas; I only leave the classroom with teacher permission

+\Box I wear seatbelts when traveling on the bus and I remain in my seat.

 I am RESPONSIBLE

-Own your actions and words Bring all supplies needed to class Complete assignments and submit on time Travel to assigned destinations in a timely manner Practice good hygiene Clean up behind yourself Always show your daily and/or Wed folder to your parents Remember your lunch or lunch money Follow the dress code Arrive to school on-time
+\square I own my actions and words.

+☐ I bring all supplies needed to class.

+☐ I complete assignments and submit them on time.

+☐ I travel to assigned destinations in a timely manner.

+☐ I practice good hygiene.

+☐ I clean up after myself.

+☐ I always show my daily and/or Wednesday folder to my parents/guardians.

+☐ I remember my lunch or lunch money

+☐ I follow the dress code

+☐ I arrive to school on-time

 I am RESPECTFUL

-Raise your hand to speak Be courteous to others Respond positively and calmly to others Use materials and facilities appropriately Give others privacy when appropriate Keep halls and walls clear of graffiti Use good manners Eat your own food and use your own supplies
+☐ I raise my hand to speak.

+☐ I am courteous to others.

+☐ I respond positively and calmly to others.

+☐ I use materials and facilities appropriately.

+☐ I give others privacy when appropriate.

+☐ I keep halls and walls clear of graffiti.

+☐ I use good manners.

+☐ I eat my own food and use my own supplies.

 I am CHRIST-CENTERED

-I treat others with kindness through my actions and words I accept and respect that God made us each unique I am honest
+☐ I treat others with kindness through my actions and words.

+☐ I accept and respect that God made each of us unique.

+☐ I am honest.

-I give of my time and talents for others
+☐ I give of my time and talents for others.

-Teachers reinforce these desired positive behaviors through classroom reward systems, school-wide reward systems, and student of the month recognitions.
+Teachers reinforce these desired positive behaviors through classroom reward systems, school-wide reward systems, and Student-of-the-Month recognitions.

 Our chief responsibility is to provide a safe and secure learning environment for each child.
 Parents are expected to discuss the code of behavior and its consequences with their child.
 The school and home must work together to provide strong discipline and a safe learning environment for the school.
-Disruptive student behavior is subject to disciplinary action by the teacher, assistant principal, principal, or principal designee.
-When enforcing our behavior expectations, students and their property, including but not limited to, backpacks, book bags, purses, other containers, desks, cell phones, PDA's, etc., may be searched.
+Disruptive student behavior is subject to disciplinary action by the teacher, principal, or principal designee.
+When enforcing our behavioral expectations, students and/or their property may be searched.
+This includes, but is not limited to: backpacks, book bags, purses, other containers, desks, cell phones, and/or PDA's.

 Student disciplinary violations are categorized into three levels.
 Typical interventions by level are outlined below.
-The appropriate disciplinary action is at the discretion of the teacher, principal, assistant principal or principal designee.
+The appropriate disciplinary action is at the discretion of the teacher, principal, or principal designee.
 The severity of the disciplinary violation and the age of the child will impact the intervention given.
 Level 1 and 2 behaviors are handled by the teacher, chronic level 2 and level 3 behaviors are handled by an administrator or an administrator designee.